jecki/logicConverter/Demonstrator.md

 could most probably be implemented without much effort (but haven't been done, yet):

-e) modern.tex: A serialization of the LST in modern notation in TeX
+5. modern.tex: A serialization of the LST in modern notation in TeX

-f) PM MathML: The presentation form of the PM-notation in MathML (if MathML is to be supported, say, for archiving purposes.)
+6. PM MathML: The presentation form of the PM-notation in MathML (if MathML is to be supported, say, for archiving purposes.)

-e) MathML mathematical object: A conversion of the LST to MathML.
+7. MathML mathematical object: A conversion of the LST to MathML.

-g) modern MathML: The presentation form of the modern notation of the same form in math ML (if Math ML should be supported)
+8. modern MathML: The presentation form of the modern notation of the same form in math ML (if Math ML should be supported)

-h) coq or any other computer algebra system that offers sufficient support for formal logic to digest Carnap's formulae.
+9. coq or any other computer algebra system that offers sufficient support for formal logic to digest Carnap's formulae.
 (SageMath unfortunately does not.)

-i) metamath.org: might be very much in the spirit of Carnap...
+10. metamath.org: might be very much in the spirit of Carnap...

 Test of parser: "principia"